YellowEmerald5/ObjectTracking/README.md

-This package is used to track the position of game objects and writing the results to a MySQL database
+This package is used to track the position of game objects and writing the results to a MySQL database.

 Setup:
-All game Objects mentioned below can be found in Editor/ObjectsToPlaceInScenes
+All game Objects mentioned below can be found in Editor/ObjectsToPlaceInScenes.

-Main menu:
+Main menu:\
-1: Add the NicknameInput to any canvas used prior to starting the game.
+1: Add the NicknameInput to any canvas used prior to starting the game.\
-2: Add the StorageSetup object in the scene.
+2: Add the StorageSetup object in the scene.\

-Game scenes (scenes With Objects to track):
+Game scenes (scenes With Objects to track):\
-1: Add the GamestateObserver to the scene.
+1: Add the GamestateObserver to the scene.\
 2: Add the SetUpObjectTracking script to all Objects to track.
 This should also be added to any object instantiated in code or as prefabs.
-This script is located under Runtime/SetUpScripts
+This script is located under Runtime/SetUpScripts.\

 NB!